 If you find yourself experiencing pain, speak with your doctor or midwife right away.
 The best person to treat SPD is an obstetric physiotherapist, and usually, your GP or midwife can refer you.

 There are a variety of things they might try, including:

 - Warm baths (never take really hot baths while pregnant)

 - The physiotherapist may give you a pelvic support garment to wear such as a belt or Tubigrip bandage, and crutches if walking is difficult.

 - You can also be given gentle exercises to help strengthen the muscles supporting the joint and general advice about posture and activities to avoid.

 - Your doctor can prescribe safe painkillers to take in pregnancy, usually paracetamol.

-There are also some simple ways you can help minimize the strain on the ligaments and muscles.
-Pay special attention to how you move about during the day with regard to your pelvis, hips and legs:
+There are also some simple ways you can help minimise the strain on the ligaments and muscles.
+Pay special attention to how you move about during the day concerning your pelvis, hips, and legs:

 - When getting into bed or the car, sit first and swing both legs together.
 Conversely, when getting out of bed or the car, swing both legs out and then stand up.